-RADT 230 Equipment Operation and Maintenance
+RADT 230 Equipment Operations and Maintenance

-This course will provide a description of the design and operation of the fluoroscope, television monitor, television camera, and the radiographic film processor.
+This course will provide a description of the design and operation of the fluoroscope, television monitor, and television camera.
 Procedures for maintenance, quality control and quality assurance will be explored.
-The student will also be given the opportunity to re-examine topics previously covered in Radiologic Physics RADT 200 to gain greater depth of understanding.
-This course also introduces students to basic computer operations and computer application in the Radiologic sciences related to capture, display, storage and distribution.
+A brief overview of tomography, mobile radiography and mammography will also be discussed.
+The student will also be given the opportunity to re-examine topics previously covered in Radiologic Processing Exposure RADT 109 and Radiologic Physics RADT 200 to gain greater depth of understanding.